On the low ortho-to-para H2 ratio in star-forming filaments: Discussion and conclusions

 In this work, we have performed 3D MHD simulations of a molecular cloud with state-of-the-art on-the-fly non-equilibrium chemistry, finding that filaments are characterised by already low OPR values.
 Our simulations show a remarkable agreement with available observations, without any \emph{a priori} tuning of the model.
 It is important to remark that a proper comparison with other available works is difficult, as direct measurements or estimates of the OPR in diffuse and molecular clouds are rare.
 In particular, the few data in diffuse clouds \citep{Crabtree2011} suggest values around 0.3-0.7, slightly higher than ours, but in relatively good agreement when considering the observational uncertainties (e.g.\,optical thickness of these lines and the possible dilution effects along the line-of-sight).
 Some indirect estimates in between 0.001-0.2 have also been provided for pre-stellar cores \citep{Trompscot2009,Brunken2014,Pagani2013}, i.e.\,in regions with densities higher than those explored by our simulations and representing an advanced stage of the star-formation process.
 However, the strong assumptions made to infer this fundamental quantity from different chemical proxies do not allow to get a reliable estimation from observations.
 In this context, our study represents a relevant step forward to improve the fundamental knowledge of the star-formation process.

+The absence of sulfur chemistry in our work might represent a limitation, since it could reduce the ortho-to-para conversion efficiency by removing H$^+$ via the reaction path \mbox{S + H$^+ \to$ S$^+$ + H} \citep{Furuya2015}.
+However, \citet{Furuya2015} show that (i) sulfur is quickly adsorbed on dust grains as soon as S$^+$ recombines and, as a consequence, (ii) this effect is relevant only for extremely high metal abundances, which are not compatible with the measured values of sulfur from observations.
+Hence, we assume that sulfur chemistry does not play a relevant role within the context of our model, and therefore it does not affect our conclusions.

 Concluding, our state-of-the-art three-dimensional magneto-hydrodynamic simulations of molecular clouds formation with on-the-fly non-equilibrium chemistry indicate that the H$_2$ ortho-to-para ratio quickly evolves with density, reaching very low values (but far from the thermalised one) already at moderate densities typical of proto-filaments.
 This is particularly relevant for smaller scale studies, in which the unconstrained initial OPR is either varied in the allowed range to bracket its effect on the results \citep[see, e.g.][]{Sipila2015,Kong2015,Bovino2020a} or conservatively assumed to be around 0.1 \citep[see, e.g.][]{Jensen2021}, i.e.\,larger than ours ($10^{-3}-10^{-2}$).
-The results in this work therefore establish that the initial conditions of the star formation process in filaments are characterised by already low OPR and still high $\zeta_\mathrm{H_2}$, both conditions that would dramatically boost the deuteration mechanism and shorten the corresponding timescales.
+The results in this work therefore establish that the initial conditions of the star formation process in filaments are characterised by already low OPR and typically high $\zeta_\mathrm{H_2}$, both conditions that would dramatically boost the deuteration mechanism and shorten the corresponding timescales.
+We notice that, even in filaments characterised by low cosmic ray ionisation rates \citep{Indriolo2012}, the expected OPR would be only moderately higher, and never as high as 0.1.
 For the first time, we have been able to determine the initial conditions of star-forming filaments from ab-initio conditions, in particular the chemical abundances of important species like H$_2$ (ortho- and para-), H$_3^+$, CO, and H$_2$O, which have far-reaching implications for the deuteration process (hence on the reliability of chemical clocks), for the observed HDO/H$_2$O ratios in planet-forming regions (which strongly depends on the OPR), and its connection with the origin of water in our Solar System.

 \begin{appendix}